groundlight/edge-endpoint/CONFIGURE-DETECTORS.md

 #### `refresh_rate`

-The `refresh_rate` parameter is a float that defines how often the edge endpoint will attempt to fetch updated ML models (in seconds).
-If you expect a detector to frequently have a better model available, such as if you are labeling many image queries for a new detector, you can set this to be lower to ensure that the improved models will be fetched quickly.
-In practice, you likely won't want this to be lower than ~30 seconds due to the time it takes to train new models.
+`refresh_rate` is a float that defines how often the edge endpoint will attempt to fetch updated ML models (in seconds).
+If you expect a detector to frequently have a better model available, such as if you are labeling many image queries for a new detector, you can reduce this to ensure that the improved models will quickly be fetched and deployed.
+In practice, you likely won't want this to be lower than ~30 seconds due to the time it takes to train and fetch new models.
 If not specified, the default is 60 seconds.

 ### `edge_inference_configs`

 Edge inference configs are 'templates' that define the behavior of a detector on the edge.
 Each detector you configure will be assigned one of these templates.
 There are some pre-defined configs that represent the main ways you might want to configure a detector.
 However, you can edit these and also create your own as you wish.

-#### Structure of an `edge_inference_config`
+#### Structure of an edge_inference_config

 For each edge inference config, you can configure various parameters.
-For a complete description of each, see [Appendix: edge inference parameters](#appendix-edge-inference-parameters) below.
+For a complete description of each, see [Appendix: Edge Inference Parameters](#appendix-edge-inference-parameters) below.

 #### Pre-defined edge inference configs